-Represented by a criminal defence lawyer and traffic law expert
+Represented by a drink driving lawyer

-The Facts of the Case: Previously disqualified for High Range Drink Driving; caught driving within the disqualification period for the 4th time
+Previously disqualified for High Range Drink Driving; caught driving within the disqualification period for the 4th time

-The Result: Community Service Order 250 hours; disqualified for a further period of 2 years; habitual offender declaration quashed.
+Community Service Order 250 hours; disqualified for a further period of 2 years; habitual offender declaration quashed.

 Driving while disqualified carries the risk of imprisonment for 12 months on a first offence and up to 2 years on a subsequent offence within a 5 year period.
 A person who has 3 or more relevant offences within a 5 year period is automatically declared a habitual traffic offender and disqualified for an additional 5 years.
 The fines for second or subsequent disqualified driving offences are up to $5,500 each time.